phetdam/c-npy-demo/README.rst

 Github Actions runners were done within the `manylinux1 Docker images`__ provided by PyPA.
 To build, you will need to have the latest `setuptools`__ [#]_ installed on your system, with `wheel`__ also installed if you like to create a prebuilt wheel for your own specific platform.
+You of course will need whatever C compiler is used to build Python on your system which will be determined by ``setuptools``.

 .. [#] ``setuptools`` has seen a lot of change, especially post `PEP 517`__, but since a (tiny) C extension module has to be built in this package the legacy